Try iOS 12 CoreML — Use Machine Learning to Automatically Predict Article Categories, and Train the Model Yourself!

 Questions to Explore:

-As for these three points, the information I’ve found so far suggests that none of them are possible.
+Regarding the above three points, the information found so far indicates none of them work.

 Conclusion:

-I am currently applying this in a practical app to predict article categories when posting.
+Currently, I apply it in a practical app to predict the category when posting an article.

-I trained the model with only about 100 samples, and the current prediction accuracy is around 35%, mainly for experimental purposes.
+I used about 100 training samples, and the current prediction accuracy is around 35%.
+This is mainly for experimental purposes.

 — — — — —

-It’s that simple to complete my first machine learning project!
-There’s still a long way to go in understanding how the background works, but I hope this project inspires everyone!
+It’s that simple to complete your first machine learning project in life; there is still a long way to go to understand how the background works.
+I hope this project can inspire everyone!